TawfiqAbubaker/obsidian-memory/README.md

   - obsidian-memory
 ---

-# Obsidian Memory Skills
+# Obsidian Memory Skill

-This repository contains Skills.sh-compatible skills for keeping durable task memory in an Obsidian-readable vault.
-The main memory skill is `obsidian-memory`, and it can be installed by Skills.sh-supported agents such as Codex and Claude Code.
+This repository contains `obsidian-memory`, a [Skills.sh](https://www.skills.sh/) compatible skill for keeping durable task memory in an Obsidian-readable vault.

-## What It Does

-The memory skill keeps long-running task context out of chat history and in Markdown notes:
+## Issues with modern agent workflow

+Working with agent such as Codex/Claude code has it's flaws;

+When you have an agent session running, especially during a task where the scope isn't obvious, there can be a lot of exploration which involves reading files and trying out different strategies when it comes to solving the problem at hand.

+Eventually, the context gets clogged up and the performance drastically diminishes, without mentioning the increasing cost of token usage for every additional request that has to carry all the previous context.

+Additionally, sometimes you spend a lot of time explaining to the agent how to solve a type of task, then when you want to work on a similar task, it loses all that context.
+But you don't want to have that context present, every single time, because not all tasks are related.

+And finally, you forget why you made certain decisions when it comes to your code, espeically if you offload all your work to agents.
+Why didn't I try this?
+Why did I do it this way?
+All of this information is very important to log since it captures the reasons behind the architectural decisions and would save future contributors or even yourself (if you have bad memory like me), from re-trying to do something in a way that was deemed impossible, or inferior.

+# The solution

+The memory skill logs all the relevant information that concerns tasks in a markdown format, by filling up the template generated for each new task.

+The template contains the following sections :
 - what the task is
 - why the implementation looks the way it does
 - what was tried and rejected
 - what files and repos mattered
 - what the next agent session should know

 The user chooses where the vault lives.
-The skill does not create a hidden default under `~`.

 ## Install